tffaruk/tf-next-alfa/content/blog/wordpress-to-hugo-migration.md

 ---
 title: WordPress To Hugo Migration (Step By Step Guide)
 date: 2022-04-18
 meta_title:
+description:
-description: A step by step guide to migrating from WordPress to Hugo.
+  A step by step guide to migrating from WordPress to Hugo.
 This easy-to-follow guide covers the basic steps required for moving your website, along with a few useful tips.
 layout: post
 image: "/blog/wordpress-to-hugo-migration.png"
 author: Mehedi Sharif
-draft: false
+draft: true
 categories:
   - tutorials
   - hugo
 ---

 <Toc level="h2" />